 The USAT Liberty Wreck, Tulamben

 This massive wreck of the USAT (United States Army Transport) Liberty cargo ship is 120m long and located only about 30m from the beach in the fishing village of Tulamben making it very accessible for diving.
-The Liberty wreck has an interesting history and today it is maybe the most famous dive site on Bali.
-The cargo ship was on its way from Australia to the Philippines transporting railway parts in January 1942 when it was torpedoed by a Japanese submarine in the Strait of Lombok (World War II).
+The Liberty Wreck has an interesting history and today it is maybe the most famous dive site on Bali.
+The cargo ship was on its way from Australia to the Philippines transporting railway parts in January 1942 when it was torpedoed in the Lombok Strait by a Japanese submarine (World War II).
 The plan was to mend the ship, but the damage was extensive and while towing her to Singaraja for repairs she started sinking and was beached close to the small fishing village of Tulamben.
 When the volcano Mount Agung erupted on Bali in 1963 the associated tremors pushed the ship back into the water where she now lays on her side.

 Tips for Tulamben Wreck Divers

-Diving in Tulamben is a very popular diving around the Liberty wreck and can get extremely busy.
+Diving in Tulamben is very popular diving around the Liberty wreck and can get extremely busy.

 - Stay in Tulamben and dive early in the morning to avoid the crowds, the drive from the south of Bali is long and a day trip can become a very long day.

-- Do a night dive on one of the best wreck dives is an incredible experience.
-Sunrise and night dives is a great time to see the schools of bumphead parrotfish.
+- To do a night dive on one of the best wreck dives is an incredible experience.
+Sunrise and night dives are a great time to see the schools of bump head parrotfish.

 - The wreck starts shallow and is a nice site to snorkel.

-- There are many amazing sites in the area, combine the Liberty with some other dives.
+- There are many amazing sites in the area, combining the Liberty with some other dives.